eberban/eberban/books/tour/src/compounds.md

 Spaces are forbidden between the components of the compound.

-A compound have a unique meaning which is defined in the dictionnary, and while it's place structure can be arbitrary, it usualy provide places taken from its components.
-Usually the most important word is the rightmost one, while words are added to the left to add precisions.
+A compound has a unique, fixed meaning which is defined in the dictionary, and while its place structure can be arbitrary, it usually provides places taken from its individual components.
+Usually the most important word is the rightmost one, and additional words are added to the left to help narrow down the meaning, yielding greater precision.

 1-word compounds are also used to make predicate words corresponding to the rule of a particle.